FLO-2DKaren/FLO-2D-Docs/source/setup/index.rst

    Troubleshooting.rst

-Please refer to the below links to access our YouTube, LinkedIn, and Facebook pages:
+For more information, please refer to the below links to access our YouTube, LinkedIn, and Facebook pages:

 |YouTube_English|

 |YouTube_Spanish|

 |YouTube_Portuguese|

 |LinkedIn|

 |Facebook|